kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 "This reaction to Ember just baffles me.
 Your day job is to build a piece of web software and you can't take a few days to learn the ins and outs?
 Presumably you're in a large team because this project is important and will take some time to complete.
 Nevertheless, I've seen this reaction many times in the web culture.
 This mentality is pretty rare in the world of native development though.
 Almost every decent developer I know has no problem spending a weekend learning some new and cool tool, but sadly, this spirit seems to be absent from the web culture."
 </blockquote>

-I can relate to this defeatist attitude.
-Always having to ramp up on new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.
+I can relate to having this defeatist attitude.
+Always having to ramp up on a new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.

 But this is how JavaScript is right now...it changes frequently and this shows no signs of slowing down.
 So we all have to keep up with the changes.

+Newly-released JS libs and frameworks are part of this change.
+Despite the performance issues, the best libs/frameworks solve a problem on some level
 I probably should embellish here but I don't know what else to say.
 You need to make learning new JS stuff on your time a regular thing: end of story.
 <h2>The complaints about professional programming (whatever that means)</h2>